Should 17 year olds be in the youth or adult courts?

 Lucy Knight suffered a fractured skull and brain bleed at the hands of 17-year-old Hendrix Hauwai.
 “The alarming thing is that they will get a another whole year to commit crimes before they hit that magical 18th birthday,” she said yesterday.

-Justice Minister Amy Adams has asked officials to look at whether dealing with 17-year-olds in the Youth will cut of re-offending and stop some young people starting out on a life of crime.
+Justice Minister Amy Adams has asked officials to look at whether dealing with 17-year-olds in the Youth Court will cut rates of re-offending and stop some young people starting out on a life of crime.

 The Youth Court, currently for those aged 12 to 16, is less formal, with specialised judges.
 Offenders don’t get a criminal record.